-- A cover sheet that provides an overview of the project; - A statement by the LMA identifying the applicant's representatives, including the Engineer, Project Biologist, and anyone authorized to provide information on the LMA's behalf; - A completed Local Agency Information Sheet (Appendix 3); - A resolution adopted by the LMA authorizing submission of the application and designating a representative to sign the application (Appendix 4); - A statement of the LMA's intent to enter into a Project Funding Agreement (PFA) with the Department of Water Resources (DWR), to implement a project under the Special Projects Program, and to provide local cost share for the project after signing a contract with DWR. - A detailed project description.6 The description must clearly explain the proposed work and its location(s) and include maps and drawings that illustrate the plan so major components are clear.
-The project description must include sufficient information to clearly identify and describe the following components that are applicable to the category of project:
+- A cover sheet that provides an overview of the project; - A statement by the LMA identifying the applicant's representatives, including the Engineer, Project Biologist, and anyone authorized to provide information on the LMA's behalf; - A completed Local Agency Information Sheet (Appendix 3); - A resolution adopted by the LMA authorizing submission of the application and designating a representative to sign the application (Appendix 4); - A statement of the LMA's intent to enter into a Project Funding Agreement (PFA) with the Department of Water Resources (DWR), to implement a project under the Special Projects Program, and to provide local cost share for the project after signing a contract with DWR. - A detailed project description.5 The description must clearly explain the proposed work and its location(s) and include maps and drawings that illustrate the plan so major components are clear.
+The project description must include sufficient information to clearly identify and describe the following components that are applicable to the category of project: - the levee improvement portion of the project including a description of improvements to levee integrity; - the habitat enhancement portion of the project including a description and map of benefits to the Delta ecosystem and flood protection, and how it will provide a net habitat improvement and net benefit to aquatic species of the Delta; - a description of the types and amount of habitat present on-site, potentially impacted by the project; - how the project will improve export water supply reliability from the Delta for the State and federal Water Projects; - A checklist of the materials required and a statement certifying that the project description is accurate, the cost estimate is reasonable, that the levee stability improvements are reasonable, and that the water supply reliability benefits are realistic and a statement explaining the public assets protected shall be completed by a professional civil engineer licensed in California;

-5 Applicants with questions about what to provide are encouraged to consult with DWR Delta Levees Program staff.
+4 Applicants with questions about what to provide are encouraged to consult with DWR Delta Levees Program staff.

-[©]The level of detail provided in the project description is at the discretion of the applicant, but it is in the applicant's best interest to offer as much detail and documentation as possible as the eligibility and ranking criteria in the Guidelines require a great deal of specific information.
+5The level of detail provided in the project description is at the discretion of the applicant, but it is in the applicant's best interest to offer as much detail and documentation as possible as the eligibility and ranking criteria in the Guidelines require a great deal of specific information.
 Descriptions may be limited to a discussion of elements/objectives.